schnef/axolotl/README.md

 romeo>
 ```

-In terminal one you will notice that it will display:
+In terminal one you will notice that it will display (the host name will be different):

 ```
 juliet> Peer romeo@debian connected